Graffersid Blogs

 Make sure that every interactable element that you have on your website should be big enough so users can easily spot it and select it without wasting time.
 If we talk about the ideal size of the elements then they should be between 42 and 72 pixels wide.
 It will help you hit the target because it is easy to spot which will catch the user’s attention and they will click on it even if the cursor is slightly away.

 Fitts’ Law advocates the use of reachability heatmaps in the super-sized screen era, which is essential for an intuitive UI/UX design.
-It ensures that the crucial elements of the website are in the easy reach of the users and the common actions can be taken instantly.
+It ensures that the crucial elements of the website are within easy reach of the users and that common actions can be taken instantly.
 This ease of reachability will help users to arrive at an informed decision much faster.

 Read Also: Here is the Difference between UI and UX Design